spidgorny/pinacotheque/README.md

 It would be nice to attach a face recognition API and filter images by person on the photo (like Picasa did).

+### Troubleshooting

+#### NFS mounted drives

+Permissions are not managed.
+New files are created by a current client UID/GID.
+That leads to inconsistency when reading files on the server or the client.

+#### Samba mounts

+Often has Permission denied errors.

+#### SSHFS mounts

+Freeze often.
+Needs to be killed.